zzzer0-wav/Melbourne_Housing/README.md

 Trained 3 models: DummyRegressor (baseline), LinearRegression, RandomForest (best: MAE $169k, R² 1.0)

+## Conclusions
+The Random Forest model predicts house price with MAE of 169,000$.
+Key findings: location is most important (20.9%), followed by property size (27%).
+Houses cost significantly more than units, and farther properties are cheaper.
+The model works well but may overfit to training data.
+Adding external features like school ratings or crime data could improve accuracy.
+The cleaned dataset and feature engineering provide a good foundation for price prediction.

+## Future Improvements
+The model could be improved by adding external features like school ratings, crime data, and public transport information.
+Since the dataset is from 2017, collecting more recent data would help reflect current market conditions.
+Advanced models like XGBoost or GradientBoosting might provide better predictions than RandomForest.
+Better handling of expensive properties over $3 million would prevent outliers from distorting results.
+Finally, using cross-validation instead of a single train-test split would give more robust evaluation of model performance.

 ## Visualization

 Price distribution histogram, log-scale price distribution, price by property type boxplot, correlation heatmap, top 15 feature importance bar chart.